What Is Double Taxation?

 Email

 The most important decision you make when you start your business — outside of setting the product or service you’ll be selling — might be the corporate business structure you choose.
-You could form as a sole proprietorship, an LLC, an S corporation or a C corporation.
+You could form a sole proprietorship, an LLC, an S corporation, or a C corporation.
 But if you form as a C corp, you’ll have to watch out for double taxation.

-So what is double taxation, and how it could affect your business and your bottom line?
+So what is double taxation, and how could it affect your business and your bottom line?

 What Is Double Taxation?

-If a shareholder or owner takes a salary or wages from a C corp’s corporate earnings, they must also pay personal income taxes on those earnings.
-So if you own the C corp, your earnings will be taxed twice—first on the corporate earnings, then on the dividends or wages you earn from the business.
+So, if you own a C corp, your earnings will be taxed twice—first on the corporate earnings, then on the dividends or wages you earn from the business.

 Let’s imagine that your C corp company will make $100,000 in profit this year.
-The corporate tax rate for 2021 is 21%, according to the Tax Foundation, so your business will have to pay $21,000 in corporate taxes to the IRS.
+The corporate tax rate for 2024 is 21%, according to the Tax Foundation, so your business will have to pay $21,000 in corporate taxes to the IRS.
 You and your shareholders will receive dividends from the rest of the $79,000, but you’ll each have to pay personal income taxes on those dividends.
 And because you’re the owner, you’ll pay personal income taxes on the salary you draw.

 • Retaining corporate earnings.
 You can avoid double taxation by keeping profits in the business rather than distributing it to shareholders as dividends.
 If shareholders don’t receive dividends, they’re not taxed on them, so the profits are only taxed at the corporate rate.
 If you and your shareholders rely on company profit for income, retaining corporate earnings probably isn’t a good idea.
 But if you can afford to reinvest the cash, you could grow your business.